iambstha/tl-rest-api/README.md

 mvn spring-boot:run
 ```
 Note: Make sure that the spring profile is set to 'test' in application.properties file.
-Also, postgres instance should be available with the required database setup for a configured user.
+Also, postgres/mysql instance should be available with the required database setup for a configured user.

 The application will start on `http://localhost:8080` by default.